 - Reduced likelihood of costly returns since customers know what they’re getting.

 Pro Tip: Software platforms like VideoWise can help you find, collect and post customer-generated review videos for the products you sell.

 Social commerce involves selling products directly through social media channels.
 Short videos, paid advertisements, and influencer marketing help drive purchase decisions on social media platforms such as TikTok, Facebook, Instagram, Snapchat, and Youtube Shorts.

 Shopify and other eCommerce platforms have invested in efforts to help their customers take advantage of social commerce.
 By partnering with TikTok, eCommerce companies that use Shopify can easily advertise on the platform.
-The TikTok Ads Manager sits on the Shopify dashboard, making it easy to create, customize, and publish product ads.
+The TikTok Ads Manager sits on the Shopify dashboard, making creating, customizing, and publishing product ads easy.

 - Social proof from influencers can boost sales

 - Brands can gain followers and expand their reach